 Volunteers are an integral part of the daily functioning of the TRCC/MWAR.
-As unpaid staff, they are the heartbeat of the organization.
-Volunteering with us is a wonderful way to have fun, make friends, learn and augment skills and give back.
-You will have the opportunity to touch a life, engage in community building and advocacy, gain critical analysis skills and make a difference in your life.
+They are the heartbeat of the organization!
+Volunteering with us is a wonderful way to have fun, make friends, learn, augment skills, and give back.
+You will have the opportunity to support survivors, engage in community building and advocacy, gain critical analysis skills, and make a difference in your life.
 This is a life changing opportunity for many.

 TRCC/MWAR invites all women identified and trans people to participate in our many volunteer programs.
 We offer trainings throughout the year.
 Folks over the age of 18 can participate in our: